gin66/MetaAgentSystem/AgilePlan.md

 # Agile Implementation Plan for Meta Agentic AI System (Fast Sprints)

 ## Objective
-Develop a Meta Agentic AI System using Rust and OpenAI API with structured JSON output, using logical, testable steps executed as fast as possible.
+Develop a Meta Agentic AI System using Swift, Swift containerization for isolation, and OpenAI API with structured JSON output, using logical, testable steps executed as fast as possible.

 ## Agile Principles
 - Rapid, incremental development with testable deliverables.